paulmcaleer/public/README.md

 My public self.

-Feel free to fork this and make it your own public self.
+You can absolutely fork this and make it your own.